COSC3020/graph-representations-Mgoodno1/README.md

 Sources:
-This one confused me on how to start it so ChatGPT was used to build a basic example and then was understood and applied to my code while testing it.
+This one confused me on how to start it so ChatGPT was used to build a basic example and then was understood and then wrote code from scratch (the code is just influenced by ChatGPT, but I wrote the code).
 Also used it for understanding vertices and number of edges in the analysis.